Madcattk/Madcattk/README.md

 # Hi there 👋
-🔭 My name is Poshnun Oupjan and currently studying in bachelor of Science Information Technology and Digital Innovation.
+🔭 My name is Poshnun Oupjan and currently studying in Bachelor of Science Information Technology and Digital Innovation.